 Having your identity stolen is no stroll along the beach.
-Getting your name cleared takes a lot of time and effort and sometimes money.
-Victims of identity theft often suffer months and even years after it occurs.
-It can seem like you’re the one doing the time even though you weren’t the one who committed the crime.
+Victims of identity theft often suffer for months and even years after it occurs.
+Clearing your name takes time and effort—and sometimes money.
+It can seem like you’re doing time, even though you weren’t the one who committed the crime.

 - You’ve been a victim of identity theft.

 - Your credit card number has been stolen.

 - Your mail has been tampered with or stolen.